ZhgChg.Li

 # ref: https://docs.github.com/en/actions/how-tos/use-cases-and-examples/deploying/installing-an-apple-certificate-on-macos-runners-for-xcode-development#required-clean-up-on-self-hosted-runners

-# Corresponding Step: Install the Apple certificate and provisioning profile
+# Corresponds to Step: Install the Apple certificate and provisioning profile

-# If you are using Match, you need to rewrite it to Match's Clean
+# If using Match, rewrite to Match's clean

 - name: Clean up keychain and provisioning profile